danaikorre/dsmanufacturing.github.io/course_content/session-3-2.md

     * Create a check list with 3-5 items to guide evaluation of your brief and design
         - draw from the lecture and tutorial material
-        - draw from your requirements and goals - this will require you to think from your target users' viewpoint
+        - draw from your requirements and goals &ndash; this will require you to think from your target users' viewpoint

 1. Discussion 1 (60 min)